 Shelters (2016) 7 channel sound, video, 6 models for shelters made of concrete, 71 min, dimensions variable The installation Shelters conceived for the exhibition Conversations: Jerusalem at Art Cube Artists' Studios, Jerusalem is one of the site-specific installations from the series Conversations: Hula Hoops, Elastics, Marbles and Sand, produced in different parts of the world.
 This installation is made out of wooden sculptures that make up the installation look like small models of local bomb shelters.
 They can be played with, moved around and used to sit upon.
 The artist was interested in the way in which the outer features of a shelter function as a place for playing, while its inside provides a safe space during times of war.
+ISRAJELI VERSION curated by: Maayan Sheleff Politicians are... kind of nice.
+Because they're important.

+Shelters Conversations: Jerusalem Art Cube Artists' Studios, Jerusalem (2016)

+2016

 ISRAELI VERSION

-Shelters Conversations: Jerusalem Art Cube Artists' Studios, Jerusalem (2016) 2016

-ISRAELI VERSION

 Shelters

 / from the series Conversations: Hula Hoops, Elastics, Marbles and Sand

-curated by: Maayan Sheleff